 It is important to drain all of the standing water at the base of the cooler to prevent corrosion and possible damage over the winter months.
-To do this, first, remove one or two of the cabinet sides on the evaporative cooler.
+To do this, first, remove one or two of the cabinet sides on the cooler housing.
 Use a sponge and bucket to absorb as much water as possible from the pan.

 Clean the Cooler